SHUJAAT-DEV/SHUJAAT-DEV/README.md

 I have a proven track record of delivering high-quality solutions across various industries for both Asian and American companies in fast-paced environments.
 I am a quick learner and embrace new challenges with a strong passion for building and debugging secure, reliable, high-availability, and performant services.

-- 🔭 I’m currently working on lamstan-eschool
+- 🔭 I’m currently working on Tour Management
-- 🌱 I’m currently learning Python and project management
+- 🌱 I’m currently learning Docker , Kubernetes and Next js
 - 👯 I’m looking to collaborate on open source projects
 - 💬 Ask me about TDD,React js and Java
-- 📫 How to reach me: +925379166
+- 📫 How to reach me: +923425379166
 - ⚡ Fun fact: I am exploring Skardu Mountains